IbzanHyena/blog/README.md

 # blog

-A static blog generator written in J using [md]().
+A static blog generator written in J using [md][md].

 ## Installation

-Install md and clone this repo.
+Clone this repo, making sure to initialise submodules.

 ## Usage